mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Using me field to detect seed list members that do not match host names in the replica set configuration
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Removal from the topology of seed list members where the "me" property does not match the address used to connect prevents clients from being able to select a server, only to fail to re-select that server once the primary has responded.

 This scenario illustrates the problems that arise if this is NOT done:

 * The client specifies a seed list of A, B, C
 * Server A responds as a secondary with hosts D, E, F
 * The client executes a query with read preference of secondary, and server A is selected
 * Server B responds as a primary with hosts D, E, F.  Servers A, B, C are removed, as they don't appear in the primary's hosts list
 * The client iterates the cursor and attempts to execute a get-more against server A.
 * Server selection fails because server A is no longer part of the topology.

 With checking for "me" in place, it looks like this instead:

 * The client specifies a seed list of A, B, C
 * Server A responds as a secondary with hosts D, E, F, where "me" is D, and so the client adds D, E, F as type "Unknown" and starts monitoring them, but removes A from the topology.
-* The client executes a query with read preference of secondary, and goes in to the server selection loop
+* The client executes a query with read preference of secondary, and goes into the server selection loop
 * Server D responds as a secondary where "me" is D
 * Server selection completes by matching D
 * The client iterates the cursor and attempts to execute a get-more against server D.
 * Server selection completes by matching D.

 Ignore setVersion unless the server is primary